BCDevOps/openshift-developer-tools/bin/README.md

 brew install gnu-sed --with-default-names
 ```

+Also make sure `usr/local/bin` is at a higher priority on your **PATH** than `usr/bin`.
+This will ensure that packages installed by Homebrew override system binaries; in this case `sed`.

+`brew doctor` can help diagnose such issues.

 ## Project Structure

 To use these scripts your project structure should be organized in one of two ways; split out by component, or simplified.
 The one you choose should be based on the complexity of your project and your personal development preferences.